 Redness and inflammation of the eye tissue, known as conjunctivitis, may occur before or at the same time as the joint pain.
 Symptoms include painful, irritated, red eyes and blurry vision.

 How is reactive arthritis diagnosed?

-Diagnosis is largely based on whether you had symptoms of infections before the appearance of joint and muscle pain developed.
+Diagnosis is largely based on whether you had symptoms of infection before the appearance of joint pain.
 Your doctor may order a test for the HLA-B27 gene.

 What is the treatment for reactive arthritis?

 Treatment will depend on what stage the condition is at:

 - Antibiotics may be prescribed to treat the bacterial infection that triggered the reactive arthritis.

 - The specific antibiotic used will depend on the type of bacteria causing the infection.